 Instead, give them the directions about materials first: "Take out your pencil, highlighter, and post-its."
 Then wait.
 Let them dig through their desks and get them out because the second you say, "Take out...", they'll stop listening and start digging around anyway.
 Once everyone has their materials and is settled, move on to what you want them to do.

 That's leads me to mistake #3...

-Using the same example, I wouldn't just tell my students to highlight important vocabulary, I would have them write this on the top of their papers:
+Using the same example as above, I wouldn't just tell my students to highlight important vocabulary, I would have them write this on the top of their papers:

 It's pretty clear that I want them to highlight important words in yellow, right?
 Now they SEE the directions in addition to hearing them.
 What about the post-its?
 I would have them take one out and do this:

 They can stick it right on their desk in case they forget what text marking to do.
 With a quick glance, the student can see they should number the paragraphs, under line main ideas, and draw a start next to evidence of character traits.